5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

 ---
 ### Motivation
 **How the prior work solves the problem :**
-- native execution : execute the application & extension in the same execution context, essentially treating the extension as  component of the original program.
+- native execution : execute the application & extension in the same execution context, essentially treating the extension as a  component of the original program.
 - SFI-based tools : many frameworks use SFI to provide isolation.
 - Subprocess Isolation : separate extensions from the host application through OS isolation abstractions
 - eBPF uprobes : eBPF framework provides userspace extensions through the uprobe interface
-- Aspect-oriented progrmming : allows extenions
+- Aspect-oriented progrmming : allows extensions
 <br>

 **What were their limitations? :**